Nearly degenerate ground states of a checkerboard antiferromagnet and their bosonic interpretation: acknowledgments

 \section{acknowledgments}

-We thank Anthony Hegg, Ruizheng Huang, Wei Li, Haijun Liao, Sudeshna Sen, Ling Wang, Rui Wang, Tao Xiang, and Zhiyuan Xie for helpful discussions.
-This work is supported by National Natural Science Foundation of China (NSFC)~$\#$11804221.
-FY acknowledges supports from NSFC~$\#$11674025 and 12074031.
-WK acknowledges supports from NSFC~$\#$11674220 and 11745006 and Ministry of Science and Technology~$\#$2016YFA0300500 and 2016YFA0300501.
+We thank Anthony Hegg, Ruizheng Huang, Wei Li, Haijun Liao, Sudeshna Sen, Ling Wang, Rui Wang, Ning Xi, Tao Xiang, and Zhiyuan Xie for helpful discussions.
+This work is supported by the National Natural Science Foundation of China (NSFC)~$\#$12274126.
+FY acknowledges supports from NSFC~$\#$12074031 and 12234016.
+WK acknowledges supports from NSFC~$\#$12274287 and 12042507 and the Innovation Program for Quantum Science and Technology~$\#$2021ZD0301900.

 \widetext

 \makeatletter {S\arabic{figure}} {S\arabic{table}} {S\arabic{equation}} [1]{[S#1]} [1]{S#1} \makeatother